 • Introduce your children to the practice of delayed gratification and encourage them to work for things they want and aspire for.
 Explain that making plans and getting them down on paper gives us a road map to achieve goals.

 When they have certain materialistic demands, help them distinguish between ‘Needs’ and ‘Wants’.
-‘Needs’ are necessities one cannot wish away, while ‘Wants’ make life more comfortable, but can wait.
+‘Needs’ are necessities one cannot wish away, while ‘Wants’ make life more comfortable, but can

-a light-hearted manner using the correct analogy about saving for it to purchase it.
+child in a light-hearted manner using the correct analogy about saving for it to purchase it.

 For your high school children, setting financial goals into short-term, medium-term, and long-term will help them understand how to prioritise.
 Buying a gadget, cycle, expensive clothes, shoes, etc–the shorter goals –– encourage